Avasam/ptle-tools/Dolphin scripts/README.md

 ### Features
 - Randomization of almost all basic transitions in the game
 - Randomization of Shaman Shop prices
-- Generation of Spoiler Log .txt file
+- Generation of Spoiler Log `.txt` file
-- Generation of Randomized Map .graphml file
+- Generation of Randomized Map `.graphml` file
 - Option to manually choose a seed, or to get a random seed
 - Option to manually choose a starting area, or to get a random starting area
 - Option to make all transitions 2-directional, or to allow 1-directional transitions
+- Option to skip both Jaguar fights entirely, or to keep them as normal
 - Option to disable maps from the Shaman Shop, or to let them remain
 - Further options for Shaman Shop prices